 WSHCEF Winter Day at Springbrook - Old Fashion Fun

-This annual WSHC Equine Foundation event has a new location at the wonderful renovated Springbrook Farm near Burnett WI.
-Headliner events include bobsled rides, sleigh parade and open drive, dog sled demos, model horse show, food, raffle, and more fun!
-More details to be announced, while you're waiting round up your winter boots and scarfs and be ready to join the old fashion fun day!
+This annual WSHC Equine Foundation event had a new location for 2019.
+It was held at the wonderfully renovated Springbrook Farm near Burnett WI.
+Headliner events included wagon rides, dog sled demos, model horse show, food, raffle, and more.

 RED BARN BLUES THANK YOU!

 A HUGE thank you to all who helped make the “Red Barn Blues” a fun and successful event!
 The WI State Horse Council Equine Foundation sponsored the July 28th fundraiser to benefit the future equestrian campground at Governor Dodge State Park.
 Partnering up with the Friends of Governor Dodge-Equestrians, the fundraiser was held at Shepard’s Bed and Barn in Columbus, WI.